brianotoole/brianotoole.github.io-brianzotoole/_posts/2016-11-06-maintainable-css-architecture.md

 * HTML elements should be in lowercase.
 * Classes should be lowercase.
 * Avoid camelCase
-* Name modifiers (state-based or Javascript rules) with adjectives.
-Ex - ".is-active"
+* Name modifiers with adjectives.
+Ex - ".is-active" or ".is-collapsed"
 * Write semantically - Name its purpose, not its appearance.

 Example of writing semantically (purpose NOT appearance):~~~~